July 14, 2022MAINTENANCE

 Step 3: Specify Your Scope

 Identify the systems, subsystems, assemblies, and parts’ relationships your team will evaluate in the FMEA.
-In addition, set up standard operating procedures to conduct, execute, and follow up your efforts.
+In addition, set up standard operating procedures to conduct, execute, and follow up on your efforts.

 You can use a flowchart to visualize the details more clearly.
 It’s crucial to ensure that every team member is on the same page before the project begins.